 In 2015, President Kenyatta announced that Kenya will build a wall along its border with Somalia to keep out illegal immigrants and Al-Shabaab militants.
-'The 700km planned wall, consisting of concrete barriers, fences, ditches, and observations posts, will stretch from the Indian Ocean to Mandera.
+The 700km planned wall, consisting of concrete barriers, fences, ditches, and observations posts, will stretch from the Indian Ocean to Mandera.
 In March 2016, both countries agreed to establish shared exit and entry ports along the border so as to better monitor those moving between the two countries'.

-This step, rightly so, have met with strong criticism as there is no evidence to suggest such measures had been successful in the past to deter terrorists entering a country's territory.
+This step has met with strong criticism as there is no evidence to suggest such measures had been successful in the past to deter terrorists entering a country's territory.
 While the government had refused to divulge the budget, the estimates from the Israeli wall suggest that the construction cost could surpass \$2m/km with an additional \$260m per year maintenance cost.
 Kenya shares a long 700km border with Somalia and by these estimates the massive budget will outweigh the minuscule benefits Kenya aims to reap from the border wall.
 Kenya also has a long coastline which could also be used by terrorists to enter its territories.
 The UN has also raised concerns, stating 'the wall would have extreme practical and humanitarian consequences and would violate international law', particularly around the status of the Dabaab refugee camp.
-The government has currently suspended the border wall work but is determined to complete the construction.
+The government has currently suspended the border wall work but is determined to complete the construction.56

 At the same time, the new Constitution, which comprehensively covers the protection of human rights, and a relatively strong and independent Kenyan judiciary have recurrently checked government's counterterrorism actions - although the rate of human rights abuses outweigh the judiciary's effort.
-In November 2015, the High Court revoked the freezing of the bank accounts for two NGOs ruling it unconstitutional and therefore invalid, after the government decided to deregister hundreds of NGOs and in a landmark judgement in January 2018, after the Kenyan government convicted five people under the terrorism act for travelling to Somalia 'the High Court overturned the convictions, as the Kenvan government had not followed legal procedures designating Somalia as a prohibited destination'.59
+In November 2015, the High Court revoked the freezing of the bank accounts for two NGOs ruling it unconstitutional and therefore invalid, after the government decided to deregister hundreds of NGOs and in a landmark judgement in January 2018, after the Kenyan government convicted five people under the terrorism act for travelling to Somalia 'the High Court overturned the convictions, as the Kenyan government had not followed legal procedures designating Somalia as a prohibited destination'.59 successful in marginalising the terrorist group from urban centres to rural areas.

-Al-Shabaab continues to pose a threat to Kenya's national security, and as a country of strategic interest, it will continue to target Kenya.
-Kenya's counterterrorism measures have been partially successful in marginalising the terrorist group from urban centres to rural areas.
 Yet this has not deterred Al-Shabaab from carrying out terrorist attacks.
 Many view that the government should continue to invest and improve its counterterrorism measures and as a starting point should tackle the 'high levels of corruption that allow Al-Shabaab ease of access and greater ability to attack Kenya'.
-60 There should also be sufficient funds available for both external and internal security agencies - Kenyan police being the most affected with the lack of funding.
+There should also be sufficient funds available for both external and internal security agencies - Kenyan police being the most affected with the lack of funding.
 Many internal and external observers believe that funding should be directed towards the improvement of working conditions for the police instead of the construction of the border wall.
-Furthermore, the Kenyan government should continue to coordinate with international and regional counterterrorism organisations on training and joint operations.
+Furthermore, the Kenvan government should continue to coordinate with international and regional counterterrorism organisations on training and joint operations.